bibanon/bibanon/History/Lawmaking/Lawmaking.md

 ### Pending

+* [[CISPA]] - 2011-???: Allows the US Government, the FBI/CIA or other police agencies, and even random companies to collect and read personal data for arbitary "cybersecurity" purposes.
+It voids all laws and rulings of US law to allow these searches.
+Currently passed in the House, pending in the Senate, and a veto threatened by Obama.
-* [[ACTA]] - 2007-??: An international treaty organization led by the US to get all member states to enforce strong laws against copy"right" infringement and counterfeiting, especially that involving computers.
+* [[ACTA]] - 2007-???: An international treaty organization led by the US to get all member states to enforce strong laws against copy"right" infringement and counterfeiting, especially that involving computers.
 * [[OPEN]] - I Can't Believe It's Not SOPA!
 Rep. Darrel Issa's alternative to SOPA, which merely cuts off funding to suspected websites.
 Implications are still under review.

 ### Passed